5 Effective Ways To Help Your Salespeople Practice

 • Anticipate potential problems that might come up during a call

-And while some people hate practicing as opposed to actually doing the task, there is a method to the madness.
+And while some people hate practicing as opposed to actually doing the task, there is a method in the madness.
 By practicing, your salespeople make it easier to complete a call and get across the points they want to make, and, most importantly, make the sale!

 5 coaching tips to help your salespeople get more daily practice